 We used the following thread to drive the learning:

 I hope these approaches help you in enhancing the learning experience in your Compliance roll-outs.
-I look forward to your feedback and any other pointers that we could use in the upcoming courses.
+If you have any other queries, do contact me.

 How Can You Measure The Learning Effectiveness Of eLearning Courses And Create A Positive ROI